-16. In conjunction with the recycling of plastic bottles and cardboard it is proposed to develop the weekly household waste collection service through the introduction of wheeled bins, to replace the current plastic sack service.
-This will assist in delivering the directorate savings set out in the revenue budget report to be considered by the Council on 4th March, and should achieve a commensurate service enhancement that will support the recycling service improvement identified above.
+15. In conjunction with the recycling of plastic bottles and cardboard it is proposed to develop the weekly household waste collection service through the introduction of wheeled bins, to replace the current plastic sack service.
+This will assist in delivering the directorate savings set out in the revenue budget report elsewhere on this agenda, and should achieve a commensurate service enhancement that will support the recycling service improvement identified above.
 The service change is proposed to commence from 2013/14 and will require the acquisition of approximately 125,000 wheeled bins at an estimated capital cost of £2.5m.